NexPlayer/Unreal-SDK/introduction.md

 # NexPlayer SDK for Unreal

-NexPlayer™ plugin for Unity is a cross-platform video streaming player for Unity games and apps that supports both standard and 360º video playback on Android, iOS, Windows and WebGL.
-NexPlayer for Unity is the only video player plugin that supports Widevine DRM-protected HLS & DASH streaming on Android & iOS devices.
-The NexPlayer™ plugin for Unity was developed in collaboration with the native NexPlayer™ SDK.
+NexPlayer™ plugin for Unreal is a cross-platform video streaming player for Unreal games and apps that supports both standard and 360º video playback on Android, iOS, Windows and WebGL.
+NexPlayer for unreal is the only video player plugin that supports Widevine DRM-protected HLS & DASH streaming on Android & iOS devices.
+The NexPlayer™ plugin for unreal was developed in collaboration with the native NexPlayer™ SDK.
 Therefore, it has access to all of its features, e.g. Adaptive Bitrate, HLS, DASH, progressive download, 360º video, and more.
 The plugin was built to be fast and reliable without sacrificing performance, and it has proven compatibility with international standards.

 ## Legal Notices